inkle/ink-unity-integration/Assets/Plugins/Ink/Readme.md

 This package is structured modularly.
 The folders correllating to the features described below can all be safely deleted if their functionality is not required.

-The only files required to play ink in your game are those in the DLL folder.
+The only files required to play ink in your game is ink-engine and Newtonsoft.Json in the DLL folder.

 The inklecate DLLs used to compile ink are quite large files.
-You may safely delete the DLLs not corresponding to your current OS.
+You may safely delete the DLLs not corresponding to your current OS, or both of them if not using the compiler.

 ## Using ink in game your game.